Founding Fathers of the United States: Scholarly analysis

-Historians who wrote about the American Revolution era and the founding of the United States government now number in the thousands.
-Their inclusion would go well beyond the scope of this article.
-Some of the most prominent ones, however, are listed below.
+There are thousands of historians who have written about the American Revolution era and the founding of the United States government.
+Some of the most prominent ones are listed below.
 While most scholarly works maintain overall objectivity, historian Arthur H. Shaffer notes that many of the early works about the American Revolution often express a national bias, or anti-bias.
 Shaffer maintains that this bias lends a direct insight into the minds of the founders and their adversaries respectively.
 He notes that any bias is the product of a national interest and prevailing political mood, and as such cannot be dismissed as having no historic value for the modern historian.
 Conversely, various modern accounts of history contain anachronisms, modern day ideals and perceptions used in an effort to write about the past and as such can distort the historical account in an effort to placate a modern audience.

 Early historians

-Several of the earliest histories of the founding of the United States and its founders were written by Jeremy Belknap, author of his three volume work, The history of New-Hampshire, published in 1784.
+Several of the earliest histories of the founding of the United States and its founders were written by Jeremy Belknap, author of his three-volume work, The history of New-Hampshire, published in 1784.